Similarity structures and de Rham decomposition: Introduction

 In 1979, Gallot studied the holonomy group of Riemannian cones~\cite{MR543217}.
-The holonomy group of a manifold $M$ endowed with a connection $\nabla$ at a point $x \in M$, written $\mathrm{Hol}_x(\nabla)$, is the subgroup of $GL(T_xM)$ obtained by the parallel transport along all loops based at $x$.
+The holonomy group of a manifold $M$ endowed with a connection $\nabla$ at a point $x \in M$, written by $\mathrm{Hol}_x(\nabla)$, is the subgroup of $GL(T_xM)$ obtained by the parallel transport along all loops based at $x$.
 The manifold is said to have irreducible holonomy if there is no subspace of $T_xM$ invariant by the holonomy group at $x$: when $M$ is connected, this property does not depend on the choice of $x$.
 The holonomy group of a Riemannian manifold is the holonomy group of its Levi-Civita connection.
+Similarity structures have more possible holonomy groups than Riemannian manifolds.
+For example, the holonomy group in Example~\ref{exFlat} is $\mathbb Z$.

-\begin{thm}[Gallot] If $(M, g)$ is the Riemannian cone over a compact connected Riemannian manifold $N$, then either $M$ is flat, or it has irreducible holonomy. \end{thm}
+\begin{thm}[Gallot] If $(C, g)$ is the Riemannian cone over a compact connected Riemannian manifold $N$, then either $C$ is flat, or it has irreducible holonomy. \end{thm}

 In 2014, Belgun and Moroianu~\cite{MR3491885} asked whether this result generalizes to all similarity structures on compact manifolds.
 In other words, assuming that a Riemannian manifold $\tilde M$ has a compact quotient $M$ such that $\pi_1(M)$ acts by similarities, but not only by isometries, is it true that $\tilde M$ is either irreducible or flat?
 In 2015, Matveev and Nikolayevsky~\cite{MR3335002} answered negatively to this question by a counterexample.
 In this paper, we prove the following result: